Customers Bancorp, Inc. (NYSE:CUBI) EVP Sells $607,566.21 in Stock

-Customers Bancorp, Inc. (NYSE:CUBI – Get Free Report) EVP Andrew Hertz Bowman sold 14,961 shares of the business’s stock in a transaction on Tuesday, August 1st.
-The stock was sold at an average price of $40.61, for a total transaction of $607,566.21.
-Following the completion of the sale, the executive vice president now directly owns 16,556 shares in the company, valued at approximately $672,339.16.
-The sale was disclosed in a legal filing with the Securities & Exchange Commission, which can be accessed through this link.
+Customers Bancorp, Inc. (NYSE:CUBI – Get Free Report) EVP Andrew Hertz Bowman sold 14,961 shares of the company’s stock in a transaction that occurred on Tuesday, August 1st.
+The shares were sold at an average price of $40.61, for a total transaction of $607,566.21.
+Following the transaction, the executive vice president now owns 16,556 shares in the company, valued at approximately $672,339.16.
+The sale was disclosed in a filing with the SEC, which is available at this link.

-Customers Bancorp (NYSE:CUBI – Get Free Report) last issued its earnings results on Friday, July 28th.
-The bank reported $1.65 earnings per share for the quarter, topping the consensus estimate of $1.42 by $0.23.
-The company had revenue of $346.16 million during the quarter, compared to the consensus estimate of $169.70 million.
+Customers Bancorp (NYSE:CUBI – Get Free Report) last announced its quarterly earnings results on Friday, July 28th.
+The bank reported $1.65 earnings per share (EPS) for the quarter, topping analysts’ consensus estimates of $1.42 by $0.23.
+The firm had revenue of $346.16 million for the quarter, compared to the consensus estimate of $169.70 million.
 Customers Bancorp had a net margin of 16.20% and a return on equity of 18.57%.
-During the same quarter in the prior year, the firm posted $1.77 EPS.
-As a group, equities analysts predict that Customers Bancorp, Inc. will post 6.22 earnings per share for the current year.
+During the same period in the prior year, the firm posted $1.77 earnings per share.
+On average, research analysts predict that Customers Bancorp, Inc. will post 6.22 earnings per share for the current year.

 Customers Bancorp, Inc operates as the bank holding company for Customers Bank that provides financial products and services to individual consumers, and small and middle market businesses.
 The company provides deposit banking products, which includes commercial and consumer checking, non-interest-bearing and interest-bearing demand, MMDA, savings, and time deposit accounts.